Our Impact

 Fighting Food Insecurity

-Over the last few years, The Summit Foundation has granted $200,000 to Community FoodBank of NJ (CFBNJ) to combat hunger in Summit.
+Over the last few years, The Summit Foundation has granted over $200,000 to Community FoodBank of NJ (CFBNJ) to combat hunger in Summit.
 Our grants help CFBNJ procure and distribute 700,000+ pounds of fresh produce, nonperishable food, and baby products every year through local partners GRACE, Summit Area YMCA, Family Pack, St. Teresa Loaves and Fishes, Christ Child’s Area Baby Center, SAGE and SHIP.
 A partnership between Summit Area YMCA and the Summit school district, Family Pack provides food-insecure, school-age children and household members with supplemental food to sustain them over the weekend when federally funded, weekday meals are not available.

 Every Child Can Play and Learn